vivekvj01/ChatGPTMCPdynamicwithchatsdk/docs/ARCHITECTURE.md

 - support cancellation
 - expire old runs

-This should mirror the event-oriented pattern used in `Anushlatest code`.
+This would be an event-oriented pattern.

 ### 5. Widget Generation Service